5 Fantastic Spring Break Glamping Getaways | Camping Tips

-This year spring begins on Wednesday, March 20.
-Easter falls almost a month later, on Sunday, April 21.
-And National Park Week is April 20- 28, with entrance fees waived on Saturday, April 20.
+This year spring begins on Thursday, March 19.
+Easter falls almost three weeks later, on Sunday, April 12.
+And National Park Week is April 18- 26, with entrance fees waived on Saturday, April 18.

 Because these are such unique experiences you should contact these sites quickly to plan your fabulous glamping experience!

 San Diego Zoo Safari Park – San Diego, California